gridap/GridapSolvers.jl/joss_paper/paper.md

 with $A$ the velocity laplacian block, and $M$ a pressure mass matrix.

-The mass matrix is approximated by a Conjugate Gradient (CG) solver with Jacobi preconditioner.
-The eliminated velocity block is approximated by a 2-level V-cycle GMG solver, where the coarsest level is solved exactly in a single processor.
+Application of the above block-preconditioner requires both diagonal sub-matrices to be solved.
+The pressure block $M$ is solved using a Conjugate Gradient (CG) solver with Jacobi preconditioner.
+The velocity block $A$ is solved by a 2-level V-cycle GMG solver, where the coarsest level is solved exactly in a single processor.
 The code for this example can be found [here](https://github.com/gridap/GridapSolvers.jl/tree/joss-paper/joss_paper/demo.jl).
-It is setup to run in parallel with 4 MPI tasks and can be executed with the following command: `mpiexec -n 4 julia --project=. demo.jl`.
+It is set up to run in parallel with 4 MPI tasks and can be executed with the following command: `mpiexec -n 4 julia --project=. demo.jl`.

 ## Parallel scaling benchmark